Suggesting items for Library stock

 Books needed urgently

-While it’s best if you can allow sufficient time to order items, we realise this is not always possible.
+- While it’s best if you can allow sufficient time to order items, we realise this is not always possible.
 Books needed urgently should be marked as such when contacting your subject librarian.
-These may include items such as core texts on reading lists or feature material required quickly for student or research projects.
+These may include items such as core/key texts or materials required quickly for research/projects.

 Receiving and processing items